Frequently Asked Questions by Economics Undergraduates

 You will need to notify your instructor when you are going to miss a class by emailing your instructor.

 To make this decision, first use the resources available to you.
-Complete a Degree Evaluation on my PatriotWeb or use an advising worksheet, which you can find under Undergraduate Resources for a B.S., B.A., etc. If you are still unsure of which classes to take, then an academic advisor is also available to guide you through the process.
+Complete a Degree Evaluation on my PatriotWeb or use an advising worksheet, which you can find under Undergraduate Resources for a B.S., B.A., etc. If you are still unsure of which classes to take, an academic advisor is also available to guide you through the process.
 Please make an appointment with an administrative assistant and have your Degree Evaluation complete at the time of the appointment.

 A Degree Evaluation lists the graduation requirements that you have currently obtained.
 The Office of the Registrar uses this tool to check who can and cannot graduate.
 For that reason, the Degree Evaluation is an extremely important tool which allows you to stay on track to graduate and advise.
 Please speak with an Undergraduate Advisor if something on your Degree Evaluation does not look right.

 According to the University Catalog, “Catalog year refers to the setting of course and non-course requirements within academic programs as stated in the school and college section of a specific catalog.”
 The catalog year determines which requirements you must satisfy in order to graduate.
 The catalog year also determines which courses you may take to meet each requirement.
 By default, your catalog year is the first semester in which you're enrolled in courses at Mason.
-Students can choose from any catalog year in effect during their enrollment in degree status.
+Students may choose from any catalog year in effect during their enrollment in degree status.

 Sometimes you may find it advantageous to change your catalog year.
 For instance, the Economics Department changed the economics electives which satisfy the Writing-Intensive requirement in Fall 2010.
 If you first enrolled in classes at Mason before Fall 2010, you may find that you have already met this requirement.